pe1hvh/meshcore-watchlist/README.md

 - `; start` — the service is started again **regardless** of the purge result (including exit code 1 for insufficient space), so a failed purge never leaves the daemon down.
-- `runuser -u hans --` — the purge runs as the service user, so file ownership stays correct. `--archive-dir` is passed explicitly because `$HOME` in root's cron environment is `/root`.
+- `runuser -u <user> --` — the purge runs as the service user, so file ownership stays correct. `--archive-dir` is passed explicitly because `$HOME` in root's cron environment is `/root`.
 - Cron does not support line continuation with `\`; keep the entry on a